 Asperger syndrome now comes under the single umbrella term of autism spectrum disorder (ASD).
 It is classified as a developmental disorder that affects how the brain processes information.
 People with Asperger syndrome have a wide range of strengths, weaknesses, skills and difficulties.

 Common characteristics include difficulty in forming friendships, communication difficulties (such as a tendency to take things literally), and an inability to understand social rules and body language.
-Asperger syndrome is also known as Asperger Disorder.

 Symptoms of Asperger syndrome

-- Average or above-average intelligence
+- average or above-average intelligence

-- Difficulties with high-level language skills such as verbal reasoning, problem solving, making inferences and predictions
+- difficulties with high-level language skills such as verbal reasoning, problem solving, making inferences and predictions

-- Difficulties in empathising with others
+- difficulties in empathising with others

-- Problems with understanding another person’s point of view
+- problems with understanding another person’s point of view

-- Difficulties engaging in social routines such as conversations and‘small talk’
+- difficulties engaging in social routines such as conversations and ‘small talk’

-- Problems with controlling feelings such as anger, depression and anxiety
+- problems with controlling feelings such as anger, depression and anxiety

-- A preference for routines and schedules which can result in stress or anxiety if a routine is disrupted
+- a preference for routines and schedules which can result in stress or anxiety if a routine is disrupted

-- Specialised fields of interest or hobbies.
+- specialised fields of interest or hobbies.

-The emotions of other people
+Emotions of other people

 A person with Asperger syndrome may have trouble understanding the emotions of other people, and the subtle messages sent by facial expression, eye contact and body language are often missed or misinterpreted.
 Because of this, people with Asperger syndrome might be mistakenly perceived as being egotistical, selfish or uncaring.

-Sexual codes of conduct
+Asperger syndrome and sexual codes of conduct

-Issues for partners of people with Asperger syndrome
+Issues for partners of people with Asperger syndrome or ASD

 Some people with Asperger syndrome can successfully maintain relationships and parent children.
 However, like most relationships, there are challenges.